It was one of those silly things.

 Not good, not good.

 How can a person censor his subconscious self?
 When the inner self could not express itself, could not control reality, its desires and fantasies were of little consequence, except to the mind benders, of course.
-But when the inner self could summon the circle—many circles—that presented an altogether different set of problems.
+When the inner self could summon the circle—many circles—that presented an altogether different set of problems.

 Control…firm control, he told himself.
 Don’t picture anything.
 Keep your mind blank.